 - Your pregnant swordtail will not have any tension regarding birthing her babies.

-- There is a case of adult Swordtails eating newly birthed fries.
+- There is a case of adult Swordtails eating the newly birthed fry.
 This can be prevented by a separate tank.

 - The mother Swordtail will have time to take a rest after birthing babies.